 Project Description: “Climate Adaptation and Resilience Assessment” is the official name of Track 2 of the “Sustainable Recreation and Tourism Initiative”.
 This track will produce a Vulnerability Assessment for Climate Change developed through the “lens” of sustainable recreation for the Eastern Sierra Region.
 Also included will be documentation of the value of the natural-resource capital in the Eastern Sierra along with valuations of the region’s outdoor recreation economy.
-A targeted messaging program will accompany the final documents to ensure meaningful and efficient distribution of the track’s findings.
 MLTPA is pleased to provide this web page in support of the Eastern Sierra Sustainable Recreation Partnership (ESSRP) and the "Sustainable Recreation and Tourism Initiative."

 COVID-19 Update: In person meetings are no longer safe as the pandemic has profoundly effected the gateway communities and counties of the Eastern Sierra, as well as recreation activities and our visitor audience.
-Placeworks, ICF, and the MLTPA team have established the digital systems necessary to pursue and complete the identified tasks for completion of the "Climate Adaptation & Resilience" track.
-Please check in with this page for complete and timely information and project updates.
+Placeworks, ICF, and the MLTPA team have established the virtual and digital systems necessary to pursue and complete the identified tasks for completion of the "Climate Adaptation & Resilience" track.
 Many thanks to the Eastern Sierra's unprecedented open-access broadband network capacity via Digital 395.

 "This memo summarizes the three methods that have been used in the Eastern Sierra region by the U.S. Forest Service, EcoAdapt, and the Town of Mammoth Lakes, and provides our recommended method for a vulnerability assessment that best meets the needs of this project."
 Click above to download the memo.